-"Airbnb is also so successful because we create unique experiences that mean more to people than material goods.
-The Airbnb study proves that society is changing in a sustainable way and that in the meantime it is more about access to individual experiences than about ownership. "
+“Airbnb is also so successful because we create unique experiences that mean more to people than material goods.
+The Airbnb study shows that society is changing permanently and that access to individual experiences is now more important than ownership. ”

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).